symbol/symbol-docs/source/concepts/metadata.rst

 Permissions
 ***********

 The account, namespace or mosaic owner must **opt-in** to all metadata requests received by giving explicit permission.
-In practice, this means that all metadata transactions must be wrapped in an aggregate transaction.
+In practice, this means that all MetadataTransactions must be wrapped in an AggregateTransaction.

 The target account should cosign the aggregate to record the metadata on the blockchain and update the asset state.